avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 ..
 Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1
 ..
 ..
 Here the within-groups variance is 0.262 (called the mean square of residuals)
 .. and the between-groups variance is 35.397.
+The ratio is 135.08 (the F statistic), which
+.. is the same as the separation that I calculate (see above).

 If you want to calculate the separations achieved by all of the variables in a multivariate data set, you can use the function "calcSeparations()" below: